 LF007 Area C (LF007C) is located near the northern NOU boundary in a low, swampy area and contains a solvent plume that extends beyond the base boundary.
 The list of chlorinated COCs for LF007C groundwater include TCE, vinyl chloride, 1,1-DCE, 1,2-DCA, and 1,2-dichloropropane.
 The indicator COC for LF007C is TCE.
-The maximum concentration of TCE in the groundwater at LF007C is 25.9 ppb at MW2007x07.
+The maximum concentration of TCE in the groundwater at LF007C is 31 ppb at MW2007x07.
 The federal and State of California drinking water standard for TCE is 5 ppb.
 To allow the base to carry out environmental investigations and restoration activities on private property, the base purchased an easement that covers the lateral extent of the TCE plume.
 The easement restricts the activities of the property owner that could potentially interfere with the selected groundwater remedy for LF007C.
 If the easement expires before the solvent concentrations in groundwater are reduced to the point where they no longer pose an unacceptable risk to human health, then the base will negotiate a subsequent easement with the property owner.
 This easement expires and will have to be renewed in 2018.
 The Travis AFB Groundwater ROD (CH2M HILL, 2014) selected Alternative 3 (GET) to address the residual dissolved solvent contamination.
 The progress that GET has made in reducing COC mass and concentrations is reported in annual GRISRs.

 LF007 Area D (LF007D) is located east of Building 1365 and has a groundwater plume that is limited to one small area in the vicinity of MW261x07.
-The COCs in this plume consist of benzene, chlorobenzene, and 1,4-dichlorobenzene.
-The concentrations of benzene (2.6 ppb) and 1,4-dichlorobenzene (17.4 ppb) still exceed their cleanup levels of 1 ppb and 5 ppb, respectively.
+The groundwater COCs for this subarea are benzene, vinyl chloride, 1,4-dichlorobenzene, 1,1-dichloroethene, chlorobenzene, 2,3,7,8-TCDD (equivalent), and arochlors 1242 and 1248.
+The concentrations of benzene (2.3 J-ppb) and 1,4-dichlorobenzene (19 J-ppb) still exceed their cleanup levels of 1 ppb and 5 ppb, respectively.
 The Travis AFB Groundwater ROD (CH2M HILL, 2014) selected Alternative 2 (Monitored Natural Attenuation) to address the residual dissolved solvent contamination.
 The progress that MNA has made in reducing COC mass and concentrations is reported in annual GRISRs.